NordicSemiconductor/asset-tracker-cloud-docs/docs/azure/ContinuousDeployment.rst

 *********************************************

 To check the status of the continuous deployment after making the changes, navigate to the :guilabel:`Actions` tab of your fork.
-You should see a workflow run of the Continuous Deployment action:
+You can see a workflow run of the Continuous Deployment action:

 .. figure:: ./actions.png
    :alt: GitHub Actions workflow run of Continuous Deployment